aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/installation/_index.md

 You can follow the steps below to reference the Aspose.Tasks API using the package manager console:

 1. Open your solution/project in Visual Studio.
-1. Select Tools -> Library Package Manager -> Package Manager Console from the menu to open package manager console.
+1. Select Tools -> Library Package Manager -> Package Manager Console from the menu to open the package manager console.

-Type the command “**Install-Package Aspose.Tasks -Version 17.11.0**” and press enter to install latest full release into your application.
+Type the command “**Install-Package Aspose.Tasks -Version 20.12.0**” and press enter to install the latest full release into your application.
 Alternatively, you can add the "**-prerelease**" suffix to the command in order to specify that the latest release including hot fixes is to be installed as well.

 ![todo:image_alt_text](installation_2.png)